About the degree programme

 • diversifies your career prospects

-Our programme offers a wide range of stimulating teaching and learning methods designed to equip you with the confidence and skills for a fulfilling career in veterinary medicine.
-You will be taught by some of the UK’s most prominent veterinary scientists in an environment of cutting-edge veterinary research.
+Our programme offers a range of teaching and learning methods designed to equip you with the confidence and skills for a fulfilling career in veterinary medicine.
+You will be taught by prominent veterinary scientists in an environment of ongoing veterinary research.

 Veterinary Medicine and Surgery Degree (5 year) - The Royal (Dick) School of Veterinary Studies

-If you have a special interest, there is the opportunity at the end of your 2nd, 3rd or 4th year to temporarily pause your undergraduate studies for one year and pursue an intercalated BSc (Hons) Veterinary Science degree.
+If you have a special interest, you can temporarily pause your undergraduate studies for one year and pursue an intercalated BSc (Hons) Veterinary Science degree.

-You can also take one year of advanced study in a subject such as:
+You can take one year of advanced study in a subject such as:

 • biochemistry